 - No antisera is present.

-- The contents are non-toxic, non-infectious and non-contagious.
+- The contents are non-toxic, non-infectious, non-contagious and non-endangered.